jcjohnson/cnn-benchmarks/README.md

 Benchmarks for different popular convolutional neural network models on CPU and different GPUs, with and without cuDNN.

+Some general conclusions from this benchmarking:

+- **GTX 1080 > Titan X**: Across all models, the GTX 1080 is **1.10x to 1.15x** faster than the Titan X.
+- **ResNet > VGG**: ResNet-50 is significantly faster than VGG-16 and is more accurate than VGG-19; ResNet-101 is very slightly slower than VGG-16 but signifcantly more accurate than VGG-19.
+- **Always use cuDNN**: On the GTX 1080, cuDNN gives a **2.0x-2.8x speedup** over nn; on the Titan X, cuDNN gives a **2.2-3.0x** speedup over nn.

 All benchmarks were run in Torch on a machine with dual Intel Xeon E5-2630 v3 processors (8 cores each plus hyperthreading means 32 threads) and 64GB RAM running Ubuntu 14.04 with the CUDA 8.0 Release Candidate.